Want to help out or contribute?

 For multi-person collaborative projects, having some type of code styling and checker can really help with standardizing how the code looks, which ultimately will make it easier to read each other’s code contributions.

 But what about for Markdown files?
 While there isn’t a package or function (yet) that styles the Markdown files, RStudio does have an option in their Tools to format Markdown into a “canonical form”.
 The reason for this option is because they added a “visual editor mode” to writing R Markdown files (which is great if you are more comfortable with apps like Word).
 Let’s test out this option.
-First, let’s make sure everything has been committed to the Git history.
+First, let’s make sure everything has been committed to the Git history with or with the Palette (, then type “commit”).

 Warning